ajinkyakolhe112/Neural_Networks_from_scratch_Sentdex/README.md

 - Extra: [nnfs.io Book *(Paid)*](https://nnfs.io/)

 ### Why do this course
 1. Learning anything is hard. <u>Learning Deep Learning is even harder</u>.
 Better to master fundamentals on easier material and only then move to more complex topics.
 Skimming on fundamental foundation knowledge is very harmful.
-Market needs *good Data Scientists*, not *good enough once*.
+Market needs **good Data Scientists**, not **just good enough**
 2. <u>Great visualizations</u> to build intuition about Neural Networks.
 Other courses focus either on just slides or just code.
-They aren't combined with visualizations to improve retention of concepts
+They aren't combined with visualizations to improve retention of concepts.
 3. Implementing from scratch to build a <u>deeper understanding</u>.
 This course makes it easy to get started.
 4. Course follows philosophy of <u>increamental complexity</u>.
 It makes learning easier, we start with easier and slowly increase complexity and slowly increase our mastery, eventually everything is easy.
 Other way is a very steep slope, great if you can complete it, but low probability of actually completing it.
 5. That's why a better starting point that Andrew Ng Machine Learning or Deep Learning Specialization